orgua/shepherd_v2_planning/docs/10_capes/cape_v21_performance.md

     - 4.8 fall: 4 us, fully, quickprint314
     - confirmed with same pin on target B and pin3
     - result: 20 kbaud ?!? is it enough that 66% of signal is there after 5 us?
-- faulty behaviour: both target-gpios are limited to 3V ?
+- faulty behavior: both target-gpios are limited to 3V ?
     - V_IO_Buf is also limited to 3V
     - V_IO is on full rail > 4.6 V
     - 1k shunt too high!
 10 * 10 k are pulling down, resulting in 1 k